4700 Keele St

 Project Description: Tributaries uses multimedia projection and augmented reality content of native and invasive species to mark and draw attention to the freshwater habitats of the York University campus area.
 These tributaries were buried or rechanneled as a result of urban development.
 The animated projection and superimposed AR component show the biodiversity of the surrounding area to create an ethereal intermingling of native and invasive species.

-Programmed by Archive/Counter-Archive with Nuit Blanche; curated by Janine Marchessault & Dr. Julia Nagam.
+Programmed by Archive/Counter-Archive with Nuit Blanche; curated by Janine Marchessault & Dr. Julie Nagam.
 Tributaries is featured as a part of Streams~ Nuit Blanche 2022, which is being organized by the Art Gallery of York University.

 Artist Bio: Jenn E Norton is an artist using time-based media to create immersive, experiential installations that reframe familiar objects, landscapes, and activities as fantastical, dreamlike occurrences.
 Using stereoscopic, interactive video, animation, augmented reality, sound, and kinetic sculpture, Norton’s installation work explores the blurring boundaries of virtual and physical realms.
 Often using video as a starting point within her process, Norton’s imaginative video compositions of disjunctive imagery are bound together in post-production, using a combination of pre-cinema and contemporary display technologies.